ptomulik/testmd/README.md

 * Executes commands responsible for querying information about package repositories.
 What command may actually be executed depends on agent's OS and module's usage.
-These tools may be in general executed by `repoutil`'s
+Generally the following tools may be executed by `repoutil`'s
   methods:
   - on Debian: `apt-cache show|policy`, `aptitude show`,
   - on FreeBSD, OpenBSD, NetBSD:  `make -C /path/to/ports search`,